 What's new in Joomla 3.6?

-On July 12, 2016, Joomla version 3.6 will be released.
+On 12 July 2016, Joomla version 3.6 will be released.
 As we are used to, there will again be many improvements in this version.
-In this article I will tell you more about the new features.
+In this article, I'll tell you more about the new features.

-In version 3.6 you do not necessarily have to go to the Category Manager to add new categories.
+In version 3.6, you don't necessarily need to go to the Category Manager to add new categories.
 You can create a category directly from an article.

-When you have a website with many different menus, think of a multilingual websites then it was often a while searching before you found the right menu items to edit.
-Joomla 3.6 has a menu option "All Menu Items" option, making it much easier to find links.
+If you have a website with many different menus, think e.g. a multilingual website it was often a bit of a search before you found the right menu items to edit.
+Joomla 3.6 has a "All Menu Items" menu option, making it much easier to find links.

 Last visit date in user management